athoug/art-daily/art/day-011/readme.md

 so the lower the options the less possibility it might happen.

-Now here's the way we used in in todays class in regards to the ball size
+Now here's the way we used in todays class in regard to the ball size

 ```java
 float show_circle_x = 0;